DGHE Mobile Menu Icon

 What’s the difference between Stress and Pressure, and what can you do about it?

 Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.
-Stress refers to the situation of too many demands and not enough resources – time, money, energy – to meet them.
+It refers to a situation where there are too many demands and not enough resources – such as time, money, or energy – to meet them.

-Pressure is a situation in which you perceive that something at stake is dependent on the outcome of your performance.
+Pressure is a situation in which you perceive that something at stake depends on the outcome of your performance.

 Remember, not all stress is negative!
-It can increase motivation to complete a task or succeed (hello, deadlines!), short-term immunity boosts, and increased resiliency, which tends to come in handy during future stressful situations.
+It can increase motivation to complete a task or succeed (hello, deadlines!), boost short-term immunity, and build resiliency for future stressful situations.
 Managing your stress so you can use it positively is the key.

-You can use DGHE HealthAware App 24/7, 365 days a year via the college’s Student Assistance Programme (SAP), details on AWS Moodle
+Don’t forget!
+You can use DGHE’s HealthAware App 24/7, 365 days a year via the college’s Student Assistance Programme (SAP).
+Find details on AWS Moodle.

 Share this article: